lufebe16/LBalance/README.md

 ## Angles display

-Angles (physical convention polar coords) an sensor values are displayed in the bottom bar.
+Angles (physical convention polar coords) and sensor values are displayed in the bottom bar.

 # Screenshots